Skip to content

 • SPA buckets are private — CloudFront reads them through Origin Access Control, and a managed response-headers policy adds HSTS and the usual hardening headers.

-• The API container runs as a non-root user on a chiseled (.NET) base image.
+• The API container runs as a non-root user (1654) on the .NET noble runtime base image.

 Teardown